Abb Curtis

-Albert "Abb" Curtis (September 5, 1902 – July 16, 1981) was a former football and basketball player for the University of Texas at Austin.
+Albert "Abb" S. Curtis (September 5, 1902 – July 16, 1981) was an athlete, coach, official and administrator.
+He was an All-American basketball player for the University of Texas at Austin, where he also played college football.

 Early life and education

 Curtis was born in Ada, Oklahoma.
-He attended Paschal High School in Fort Worth, Texas and entered UT in the fall of 1920.
+He attended Fort Worth Central High School in Fort Worth, Texas where he was a 3-sport star in basketball, football and baseball and entered UT in the fall of 1920.

-Professional career
+College career

-Curtis was a letterman at defensive end for the Longhorns football team for two seasons from 1922 to 1923 and at guard for the basketball team for three seasons from 1922 to 1924.
+Curtis played both basketball and football at the University of Texas from 1922 to 1924.
 In his senior year, Curtis played on first-year football and basketball head coach E. J. "Doc" Stewart's undefeated football (8–0–1) and undefeated Southwest Conference champion basketball (23–0) teams.
 The 1924 Longhorn basketball team received a retroactive national ranking of No. 3 in the Premo-Porretta Power Poll.

-Curtis received All-Southwest Conference honors in basketball following his senior season; he was also recognized as a consensus first-team All-American in basketball—one of only seven Longhorn men's basketball players ever to receive that honor, as of 2015.
+He was a 3x letterman at guard for the basketball team for three seasons from 1922 to 1924.
+In 1924 Curtis was recognized as a consensus first-team All-American in basketball.
+As of 2015 he was one of only seven Longhorn men's basketball players ever to receive that honor.
+He was also named All-Southwest Conference.

-Curtis would serve as the supervisor of officiating for the Southwest Conference from 1950 to 1967.
+Curtis was a 2x letterman at defensive end for the Longhorns football from 1922 to 1923.

 He was inducted into the UT Athletics Men's Hall of Honor in 1969.

+Later Life

+After graduating, Curtis spent three years as the head football coach at Fort Worth Central High School and then transitioned to working as a basketball and football referee.

+He officiated several important games including multiple Cotton Bowls, the NCAA Basketball Championship, the 1935 Rose Bowl game and the 1939 Sugar Bowl featuring national champion TCU.

+He became president of the Southwest Football Officials Association.
+In 1949 he was hired as supervisor of officials for the Pacific Coast Conference.
+He became Southwest conference assistant executive secretary and supervisor of game officials in 1950 and served in that role until his retirement in 1967.
+He was on the NCAA Rules Committee for 6 years during this time.
+In 1962, he testified before the Texas House following a point-shaving scandal involving Southwest Conference basketball officials and players.

+Following his retirement he was selected to the Texas Sports Hall of Fame in 1973.
+In 1982, he was inducted into the Texas Basketball Hall of Fame.